 - System configuration changes, including changing the size of the host root partition, for storage of the host image and packages.

 Live migration does not change any attributes or properties of the VM itself.
-The live migration process just transfers a running VM from one host machine to another.
-All VM properties and attributes remain unchanged, including things like internal and external IP addresses, instance metadata, block storage data and volumes, OS and application state, network settings, network connections, and so on.
+The live migration process just transfers a running VM from one host machine to another host machine within the same zone.
+All VM properties and attributes remain unchanged, including internal and external IP addresses, instance metadata, block storage data and volumes, OS and application state, network settings, network connections, and so on.

 How does the live migration process work?